hotdaamn/asuswrt-merlin-wiki/Download-the-latest-source-code-from-GitHub.md

 Now, clone the repository: `git clone git://github.com/RMerl/asuswrt-merlin.git`.

 *This step will take some time depending on your computer's internet connection.
-About 500MB of data will be downloaded.
+About 1.5GiB of data will be downloaded (as of v378.55).
 Take a break, grab a cup of coffee, stretch your legs out.*

 Here's what the output of this command will look like: